 The main downside of the fabric-infused DuraWeave mesh is its proclivity for attracting stains.

-It almost disappeared after hitting it with a few rounds of detergent, but the seat doesn’t look the same.
+It almost disappeared after being hit with a few rounds of detergent, but the seat doesn’t look the same.
 The colour is a little uneven – especially when you look closely.

 Expert Tip.